tamique-debrito/coupled_pcla_numpy/readme.md

 pf_z_ft = PF(z|f,t)

-(PT represents the distribution associated with the high-temporal-resolution spectrogram and PF is the distribution associated with the high-spectral-resolution spectrogram)
+(PT represents the distribution associated with the high-temporal-resolution spectrogram and PF is the distribution associated with the high-spectral-resolution spectrogram).

 Note that PT(f|z) and PF(t|z) are not explicitly modelled, as it is assumed (per the idea of coupling) that PT(f|z) can be reconstructed by blurring PF(f|z) and similarly for PF(t|z).